Guys, Here's How to Feel and Act More Confident

 Look yourself square in the eye (in private, ideally) and say, “I am worthy of [insert desired feeling here].”

-I am worthy of romantic love.
-I am worthy of financial security.
+I am worthy of romantic love / financial security / happiness.
 I am worthy-full stop.

 Say it with a smile.
 Say it emphatically.